edu-minetest/quiz/README.md

   * `forceAdminRest [true|false]`: get or set the whether force the administrator reset too.
   * `kickDelay [<seconds>]`: get or set the delay time to kick off.
   * `checkInterval [<seconds>]`: get or set the interval time to check quiz.
+  * `forceAdminQuiz [true|false]`: get or set the whether force the administrator answer the quiz too. defaults to false.
+  * `immediateQuiz [true|false]`: get or set the whether ask the quiz immediately after joining the game. defaults to true.

 `quiz_config.yml` in world folder: